 While in Homer be sure to book a fishing charter and try to catch one of Alaska’s famous halibut.
 Homer is also a great place to explore.
 It has the 2nd longest “Spit” in the world, a 5-mile long narrow piece of land that juts into the ocean.
 There is plenty to do on the Homer Spit!

 After an enjoyable couple of days in Homer, head 173 miles to Seward, retracing your drive on the Sterling Highway.
 At the Seward Highway Junction, head south to the port of Seward.

 Seward is the “Gateway to Kenai Fjords National Park.”
 The best way to see this magnificent natural wonder is to book a boat tour.
-Major Marine Tours offers one of the best tours of the Kenai Fjords National Park, and is highly recommended.
+We recommend Major Marine Tours and Kenai Fjord Tours.
 The Kenai Fjords National Park is one of the best places for marine wildlife viewing in Alaska.
 You are bound to see humpback whales, orca whales, sea otters, Stellar sea lions, Dall’s porpoises, harbor seals, bald eagles, puffins and more.

 The city is also home to the Alaska SeaLife Center, an aquarium and marine research, education and wildlife response facility.
 One of the best places for family friendly activities in Seward.
 Exit Glacier is also in Kenai Fjords National Park.
 It is the only part of the national park that is accessible by vehicle.
 There are some beautiful hikes overlooking the glacier and some private companies that will take you hiking on Exit Glacier.

 When done exploring Seward, it’s time to head back towards Anchorage.
 Drive 65 miles north to Portage and the Portage Train Depot.
 Here you take the Alaska Railroad to Spencer Glacier and take a relaxing float among the icebergs of Spencer Lake and float down Spencer River.